Super Mario Retrospective #2

 Released:

-– 1986 for Family Computer Disk System (Famicom)
+– 1986 for Family Computer Disk System (Famicom) (Japanese equivalent of the NES)

 – Remade as part of ‘Super Mario All-Stars’ in 1993 for Super Nintendo Entertainment System (SNES)